ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-lifecycle/index.md

 ## First Data Rendered

 The `firstDataRendered` event fires the first time data is rendered into the grid.

-**Common Uses**
-- Resizing Columns.
-- Execute row-based logic.
-- Hiding loaders.
-- Capture post-render stats.

-This example demonstrates using `firstDataRendered` to capture auto-calculated column widths.
-Click "Load Grid Data" to calculate the first column's width.

-<grid-example title='Using First Data Rendered Event' name='first-data-rendered' type='mixed'></grid-example>
+It will only be fired once unlike `rowDataUpdated` which is fired on every data change.

 ## Row Data Updated

-The `rowDataUpdated` event fires when the grid's data changes, by setting [Updating Row Data](/data-update-row-data/) or by applying [Transaction Updates](/data-update-transactions/).
+The `rowDataUpdated` event fires every time the grid's data changes, by [Updating Row Data](/data-update-row-data/) or by applying [Transaction Updates](/data-update-transactions/).
 In the [Server Side Row Model](/server-side-model), use the [Model Updated Event](/grid-events/#reference-miscellaneous-modelUpdated) instead.

 **Common Uses**

+- Hiding loaders.
 - Refreshing related UI elements on data changes.
-- Triggering calculations or application logic based on data changes.
-- Broadcasting data changes to other parts of the app.

-In this example, `rowDataUpdated` refreshes another component when the grid's data changes.
+In this example the time at which `firstDataRendered` and `rowDataUpdated` are fired is recorded above the grid.
+Note that `firstDataRendered` is only set on the initial load of the grid and is not updated when reloading data.

 <grid-example title='Using Row Data Event' name='row-data-updated' type='mixed'></grid-example>